rubenmoor/projectzero/ActorComponentInterface.md

 virtual UMyComponent* GetMyComponent_Implementation() override { return MyComponent; }
 ```

-Any call to what was formerly `GetOrbit` changes.
+Any call to what was formerly `GetMyComponent` changes.
 You see the change in the `Construction` method.
-We are supposed to call interface methods like this, everywhere:
+We are supposed to call Blueprint-compatible interface methods like this, everywhere:

 ```cpp
 // casting doesn't always work, use `Implements<>` instead